Tooblippe/osds/python_beginners_course_outline.md

 * Fetching keys or values
 * Testing for existence of elements
 * Deleting elements

 ## Errors and Exception Handling
 * Dealing with syntax errors
 * Exceptions
 * Handling exceptions with try/except
 * Cleaning up with finally

 ## Using Modules
 * What is a module?
 * The import statement
 * Function aliases
 * Packages

 ## Regular Expressions
 * RE Objects
 * Pattern matching
 * Parsing data
 * Subexpressions
 * Complex substitutions
-* RE tips and tricks
+* RE tips and trick

 ## Highlights of the Standard Library
 * Working with the operating system
 * Grabbing web pages